Unnecessary elitist standards: get rid of them and fluency is yours for the taking

 - Philosophy is something I'm quite weak at, and debating is something I'm even worse at.
 If you gave me this test in English, I'd fail it.
 This is a fact of life; there are some complicated matters I can discuss, but many I can't.

-- I’d fail miserably at a requirement of no hesitations too.
-Have a look at my TEDx talk, and count how many times I say “ehh…” in the first few minutes.
-It’s a LOT.
-Hesitation can be caused by lots of factors (in my case here, by nerves from talking on a stage).
+- I'd fail miserably at a requirement of no hesitations too.
+Have a look at my fist (non scripted) TEDx talk, and count how many times I say “ehh…” in the first few minutes.
+It's a LOT.
+Hesitation can be caused by lots of factors (in my case here, by nerves from talking on a stage.
+In my second one where I had a script I prepared in advance, this wasn't the case, but I don't have scripts throughout my normal life in English of course).

 - I don't have as many videos in English as I do in other languages online, but there are still a lot.
 If you watch any of them (like these interviews) you will see that I don't tend to use really big words, and I don't go out of my way to pick clever quotations or use really well worded expressions.
 In fact, many English learners tell me that they enjoy reading my blog because I have a straightforward and simple way of writing.
 This isn't intentional; I simply don't use extremely complex English with anyone.
 I did quite poorly in English in school actually.